wkolowski/Type-Theory-Wishlist/README.md

 Proving that `omega` is `Odd` is just as easy as with the negative definition.

 In general, the duality between the negative and the positive definition is crystal clear.
-For the negative definition, the "contradictory" theorems for even numbers are easy - we just need to project the contradiction out of the purported proof - whereas the "true" theorems for odd numbers require somewhat more work, as we need to mark all the `impossible` cases.
-For the positive definition, on the other hand, the "true" odd cases are easily provable by direct use of constructors, whereas the "contradictory" even cases require more work to mark all the `impossible` cases.
+For the negative definition, the "contradictory" theorems for even numbers are easy - we just need to project the contradiction out of the purported proof - whereas the true theorems for odd numbers require somewhat more work, as we need to mark all the `impossible` cases.
+For the positive definition, on the other hand, the true odd cases are easily provable by direct use of constructors, whereas the "contradictory" even cases require more work to mark all the `impossible` cases.

 Which of these two definitions is better?
 Are they even equivalent?
 Let's find out (in the code that follows, we refer to the negative `Odd` as `NOdd` and to the positive `Odd` as `POdd`).